prahaladgaddam/RAG-evaluation-project/README.md

 It demonstrates a manual evaluation process and provides a Python script to analyze the performance, highlighting key metrics like context relevance, answer faithfulness, and answer relevance.

 🚀 Experiment Overview
-The experiment simulates a RAG bot acting as an expert on a fictional "Nexus-7 Smart Drone".

-and You, as the evaluator, will manually:
+The experiment simulates a RAG bot acting as an expert on a fictional "Nexus-7 Smart Drone". and as an evaluator, we will manually:

 Retrieve relevant information from the knowledge base for given queries.
 Generate an answer based on the retrieved information.